Course Number and Title: EDC 211 Classroom Management

 - Evaluate various behavior management theories used in the classroom.

-- Compare and contrast Dreikur’s Social Discipline Model, Glaser’s Reality Therapy (Choice Therapy), Jones’ Positive Discipline Model, Canters’ Assertive Discipline Model, Curwin & Mendler’s Discipline with Dignity Model, and Dobson’s Love and Punishment Model.
+- Compare and contrast behavior management theories, such as Dreikur’s Social Discipline Model, Glaser’s Reality Therapy (Choice Therapy), Jones’ Positive Discipline Model, Canters’ Assertive Discipline Model, Curwin & Mendler’s Discipline with Dignity Model, and Dobson’s Love and Punishment Model.

-- Explain the key components of the behavior improvement plan (BIP).
+- Explain the key components of a behavior management plan.

 - Describe the various roles each person plays according to transactional analysis.

-- Summarize the key concepts of Teacher Effectiveness Training (TET).
+- Summarize the key concepts of conflict resolution skills.

 - Explain the concept of mainstreaming as it relates to behavior management models.